 NASA has selected nine research teams from seven states through its first Solar System Exploration Research Virtual Institute (SSERVI) Cooperative Agreement Notice, bringing researchers together in a collaborative virtual setting to focus on questions concerning space science and human space exploration.

-Based and managed at NASA’s Ames Research Center at Moffett Field, Calif., the institute will support scientific research and complement and extend existing NASA science programs.
+Based and managed at NASA’s Ames Research Center at Moffett Field, Calif., the institute supports scientific research and complement and extend existing NASA science programs.
 SSERVI represents an expansion of NASA’s Lunar Science Institute, established at Ames in 2008, to include other solar system destinations.

 The selected SSERVI member teams are: